 What types of equity release plans are available?

-There are many equity release plans on the market, so it’s vitally important to seek independent, expert advice from a company that will compare the whole market to find the right deal for your circumstances.
+Because there are many equity release plans on the market, it’s vitally important to seek expert advice, independent of the mortgage brokers.
+You should compare the whole market to get the right deal for you and your circumstances.

 There are two main types of equity release plan:

-With a home reversion plan, you sell all or part of your home in return for a tax-free lump sum and a guaranteed lifetime lease, with no monthly repayments to meet.
-After your death the house is sold, so the lender gets back its percentage share.
+A home reversion plan: This type of equity release sees you selling all or part of your home in return for either a tax-free lump sum or a regular income to bolster your pension.
+The home reversion plan includes a guaranteed lifetime lease, with no monthly repayments to meet, so you can live at home for free until you die.
+After your death, the house is then sold and the lender gets back its percentage share.

-If you are considering releasing the cash out of your home, you might want to consider taking out a plan with a drawdown facility.
-This flexible type of equity release plan allows you to “draw down” the funds over a period of time, as and when you need it.
+When considering releasing cash from your home, you may want to think about a plan with a drawdown facility.
+This is basically a flexible equity release scheme that allows you to release the funds over a period of time, or to “draw down” as and when you need the money.

-This approach can reduce the amount of money owed when the plan comes to an end, as you only start to accrue interest on the money as and when you actually withdraw it.
+The biggest benefit to this approach is that you can reduce the amount of money owed when the plan comes to its end.
+This is because you only start to accrue interest on the released funds when you actually withdraw it.